linnnus/nix-monorepo/README.md

   versions and fix bugs used in the repo.
 These are exported as `outputs.overlays.modifications` in `flake.nix`.
-* `/pkgs/`: Contains Nix packages which I haven't upstreamed into `nixpkgs` for some reason. `/pkgs/default.nix` lists out every package.
+* `/pkgs/`: Contains Nix packages which I haven't upstreamed into `nixpkgs` for some reason. `/overlays/additions.nix` lists out every package.
 These are also exported in `flake.nix`.
 An overlay that adds all new packages is also available as `outputs.overlays.additions`.
+* `/shared/`: This can somewhat be thought of like `nixos/modules/profiles` in nixpkgs; bits of configuration which are imported to be used.
 * `/secrets`: All files which can't be added to the world-readable Nix-store are managed by [agenix].
   * `/secrets/secrets.nix`: The only Nix file which isn't (indirectly) imported